About CRPN

 CRPN is a supplementary pension fund regulated by documents including:

-• The French Transportation Code and Code of Civil Aviation: for the rules and the institution itself,
+• The French transport code: for the rules and the institution itself,

 • The CRPN statutes: to define its purpose, setup, and powers.